-- Accommodation on double/twin sharing basis as per the Itinerary (04 Nights in Leh, 01 Night in Nubra, 01 Night in Pangong, 01 night in Tsomoriri)
+- Accommodation on double/twin sharing basis as per the Itinerary (04 Nights in Leh, 01 Night in Nubra, 01 Night in Pangong Tso, 01 night in Tso Moriri)

-- Return airport and round trip transfers along with all sightseeing tours by Non-ac Innova / Xylo up to 06 pax, 07 Pax onwards tempo Traveler Maximum (12 Seated)
+- Airport transfers and round trip transportation along with all sightseeing tours by Non-ac Innova / Xylo

 Birdwatchers come to Kabini forest reserve in droves, some armed with powerful cameras, as they try to identify and record the various bird species that call this place home.
 Over 350 species of birds have been identified around this pristine riverine landscape.
 Some of the birds that can be viewed around the lake include grey-headed fish eagles and ospreys.

 Residing in a houseboat (Backwater cruise) and sailing through the quaint and charming backwaters is one of the best things to do in Kumarakom.
 The jaw-dropping backdrop, lush green plantations along the banks, and gorgeous Vembanad Lake (formed by convergence of 10 Malabar Rivers) pulls plenty of tourists to rent a houseboat and voyage in it.

 The main range of Nagarhole National Park is just a km away from Kabini reserve.
 Kabini is part of a larger protected wilderness area which includes Bandipur Tiger Reserve, Wayanad Wildlife Sanctuary and Brahmagiri Wildlife Sanctuary.
 The Nagarhole River is the lifeline of the region and meets the Kabini River to form an extensive riverine area.